Why Partial Preterism is Wrong

 However, all should agree that genea cannot mean generation in two places: Acts 8:33 (descendants / offspring / race) and Luke 16:8 (kind of people).
 R.C.
 Sproul in his tape agrees that this meaning is a possibility in the end-time passages, though he says the primary meaning of generation is to be preferred.

-In 24 places genea can mean generation, descendants, or kind of people, or all the above.
+In 24 places genea can mean generation, descendants, or kind of people, or all the above, according to one source.
 For example, in Mark 8:12 Jesus said no sign shall be given to this generation.
 Was Jesus really referring to all his disciples, the 70, all early Christians, the crowds who were fed, who lived at this time?
 Or, was he referring to the unbelieving kind of people who lived at this time?
+In many cases the meaning is broad; it definitely means generation (in time) but also definitely means descendants.
+Here are 18 places.

-Outside of the Bible, the two Greek lexicons at the end show that it has the same range of meaning, and also means a "birth" (Herodotus 3:33; Zenophon, "men of the same stock", and a "family" (as early as Homer).
+Outside of the Bible, the two Greek lexicons at the end show that it has the same range of meaning.
+It also means a "birth" in Herodotus 3:33; Zenophon/Xenophon 1,2,8, "men of the same stock".
+It also means a "family" as early as Homer, and Josephus Antiquities of the Jews 5,1,5.

 Rather than thinking genea has three meanings, to a Greek it had only one meaning: the same kind.
-It had three aspects; primarily "latitudinal" (generation), "longitudinal" (family/descendants), and "type" (metaphorically as spiritual siblings/descendants).
+It can refer to three kinds of relationships: primarily "latitudinal" (generation), "longitudinal" (family/descendants), and "type" (metaphorically as spiritual siblings/descendants).

 Some futurists can see parts of these end-time passages having dual fulfillment, with the fulfillment of all the prophecies including Christ’s return awaiting the future.
 Perhaps genea was the perfect choice of word to use here because it conveyed both immediate attention and allowed longer term aspects.